North Carolina program

 City of Raleigh Homebuyer Assistance

-Amount: Traditional Homebuyer Assistance offers up to $45,000 for eligible homes citywide.
-Enhanced Homebuyer Assistance offers up to $60,000 for eligible homes in targeted geographic areas.
+Amount: Traditional Homebuyer Assistance offers up to $45,000 for eligible citywide purchases.
+Enhanced Homebuyer Assistance offers up to $60,000 for eligible homes in Raleigh's targeted geographic areas.

 First-time buyer: Required